 In sports, a good pre-season sets you up for success.
 When it comes to attitudes towards alcohol it’s equally important to lay the right foundations.
 Young members of your club are learning the ropes and are influenced by everything they see and hear around the ground.
 Good Sports Junior helps you set the standard early and supports clubs to make changes that promote healthy behaviours.

-Good Sports Junior is available to our Good Sports Level 3 clubs and expands on the core program to normalise practices that promote health in sporting clubs.
+Good Sports Junior is available to all Good Sports clubs and expands on the core program to normalise practices that promote health in sporting clubs.
 This includes creating the right attitudes and influencing behaviours towards:

 The Good Sports Junior program encourages clubs to trial strategies and make changes at their own pace – think of us like a support car that is simply there to guide you.

 Some key focus areas of the Good Sports Junior program are:

 Participation in the Good Sports Junior program shows your community that you’re leading the pack when it comes to club culture.
 Your club will be more appealing to parents and lead to: increased membership and player retention creating larger sponsorship networks, stronger community ties, and greater opportunities for revenue.

 Being involved in sporting clubs can help juniors develop many life skills while also providing significant physical, emotional and social health benefits.
 By taking part in Good Sports Junior, clubs are doing their bit to create more enjoyable experiences for juniors which will encourage kids to stay in sport longer – everybody wins!